Client class models an OpenID Connect or OAuth 2.0 client -

 GrantTypesclass for common combinations.

-- Specifies whether clients using an authorization code based grant type must send a proof key
+- Specifies whether clients using an authorization code based grant type must send a proof key (defaults to

 - Specifies whether clients using PKCE can use a plain text code challenge (not recommended - and default to